SimonHFrost/resume/contents/index.md

 	- Game Developer
 	- Nov 2011 - Feb 2012
 	- Javascript, C#, Unity3D
+	- Independent

-  At the 'Human Interface and Technology Laboratory' I obtained a scholarship and worked with a PhD student to develop a prototype game that taught players the application and methods of harnessing geothermal energy.
+  At the Human Interface and Technology Laboratory (HITLab) I obtained a scholarship and worked with a PhD student to develop a prototype game that taught players the application and methods of harnessing geothermal energy.
 I scripted interactions and gameplay with C# and javascript alongside another student that made models and animations.

   The game won an internationally recognized student award, more information can be found here: [http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443](http://www.comsdev.canterbury.ac.nz/rss/news/?feed=news&articleId=443)